Return to Fern Hill Home Page Fern Hill Arabians

 1994 chestnut mare, 15.1 hands, bred by Fern Hill Arabians

 We expected a grey, and were suprised when she stayed chestnut -- but with her dark coat, red mane and tail, and neat white markings, she's quite a lovely girl.
-She is working in dressage these days, and has lovely, springy gaits and a nice disposition.
-Like her mother, she's a bit lazy and would rather eat!
+She worked in dressage for a while, and has lovely, springy gaits and a quiet disposition.
+Like her mother, she's a bit lazy and would rather eat than work.
+And, that's mostly what she does these days.

 Dancer